 - A. Symphony Orchestra: High school musicians (note students must be enrolled in high school, or in the summer after their senior year) between the ages 14-19 may apply to the 100-member Symphony Orchestra.
 This is a highly competitive ensemble, open to the most advanced players from Sistema-inspired and aligned programs from across the country.
-Excerpts for the Symphony Orchestra can be found on our Audition Requirements page.
 Applicants who are 14 years old, and apply to the Symphony Orchestra will automatically be considered for the Chamber Orchestra. - B. Chamber Orchestra: Musicians aged 12-14 are eligible for the Chamber Orchestra.
 Musicians who are 14 years old can either apply for the Symphony Orchestra, and be considered for both orchestras, or choose to apply only for the Chamber Orchestra.
-Excerpts for the Chamber Orchestra can be found on our Audition Requirements page.

-If you have questions regarding student/program eligibility, please contact yola@laphil.org.
+If you have questions regarding student/program eligibility, please contact vola@laphil.org.